 - Chronic Illness - such as autoimmune conditions, diabetes and severe mental health

-- Stress - vitamin c is needed to produce stress hormones
+- Stress - producing stress hormones requires vitamin C

 - Iron Deficiency

 Here’s Why You Should Avoid Most Over the Counter Supplements

 Most regular supplements that come in jars aren’t very effective.
 This is for 2 main reasons.